Camooweal: History

 The area was originally inhabited by the Indjilandji Indigenous Australians.

 William Landsborough in 1861 named the Barkly Tablelands after the Governor of Victoria, His Excellency, Sir Henry Barkly.
 He also named Lake Francis after his niece Frances Landsborough.
-The first Britisher to attempt to colonise the area was George Sutherland, who took up the Rocklands lease in 1865.
+The first European to attempt to colonise the area was George Sutherland, who took up the Rocklands lease in 1865.
 Sutherland arrived at Lake Mary on the Georgina River with 8,000 sheep, which caused the Aboriginal people, who were sleeping at time, to run.
 Sutherland was attacked by them on several occasions in the following months.
 When fellow colonists William Lyne and Henry Steiglitz arrived on the river, Sutherland "deemed it fully time to make a raid and drive them [the Aboriginal people] back."
 One of the group fired a shot, hitting a group of boomerangs which scared the Aboriginal people into fleeing.
 Stock losses to the local dingos and wedge-tailed eagles; lack of water and isolation soon forced him to abandon his lease.
 The Englishmen Benjamin Crosthwaite and William Tetley, who were marginally more successful, took up the lease again in 1876.

 The origin of the town's name is uncertain.
 One theory is that it take its name from surveyor George Telford Weale, who surveyed the area using camels in the early 1880s.
 Another theory is that it is an Aboriginal word meaning strong wind.

 The initial town was gazetted in 1884 to be built on a 4 sqmi plot by Lake Francis.
 A year later the present site was re-gazetted.
 The Rocklands Post Office was removed and Camooweal Post Office opened on 27 April 1885.
 A police station opened in 1886.

 Camooweal Provisional School opened on 5 June 1893.
-On 1 Jan 1909 it became Camooweal State School.
+On 1 January 1909 it became Camooweal State School.

 The town bore was drilled in 1897.